 A definitive guide to a strong product portfolio.
 Running a strong, profitable retail business is about the art of buying and selling of your product portfolio.
 This has been true of the nature of retail for the past hundreds of years.
-The abundance of e-businesses in the post corona world has nothing new to add to this paradigm.
+The abundance of ecommerce businesses has nothing new to add to this paradigm.

-So it doesn’t matter if you have a shop for furniture, cat accessories, outdoor equipment, or US national memorabilia.
-You all ultimately face one challenge – to set up a strong wide product range to be attractive to the customer, keep prices competitive, and maintain a profitable flow of your shop.
+So it doesn’t matter if you sell fashion, groceries, petfood, or wine, all ultimately will face one challenge – to set up a strong wide product range to be attractive to the customer, keep prices competitive, and maintain a profitable flow of your site.

 A strong portfolio can be (and should be!) calculated.
 After spending decades working with the largest retailers on the market, we have gained a knack for creating product portfolios that last.

 You need to start with the basics, which is creating an ABC analysis.
 This technique is used to understand better which products in your product portfolio are your cash cows and which products are slowing your business down.
 Create a complete list of all your products on offer.
 Each item has to be a unique inventory number with its unique geographical position (or point of sale).
 So a shirt in 5 sizes, 3 colors and sold in three different branches is a matter of fact, 45 lines in your product list.